WWE in India: History

 WWE first toured the country in 1996.
 The next time WWE came to India was in November 2002, visiting New Delhi, Mumbai and Bangalore.
 The company returned to New Delhi in January 2016 for the two days event what was the first WWE event in India in 13 years.
-On 9 December 2017, a house show titled WWE Live India Supershow was held at the Indira Gandhi Indoor Stadium in New Delhi.
+On 9 December 2017, an event titled WWE Live India Supershow was held at the Indira Gandhi Indoor Stadium in New Delhi, and aired exclusively on SonyLIV.

-WWE has had a broadcasting relationship with Sony Pictures Networks since 2002, most recently renewed under a five-year deal beginning in 2020.
-Alongside broadcasts of its main weekly programs, WWE has produced localized programming in Hindi for the region, including WWE Sunday Dhamaal, for Sony Max, and WWE Now India with Gaelyn Mendonca for its YouTube channel.
-WWE has considered India to be one its largest international markets; in 2019, WWE's Senior Director of Talent Development Canyon Ceman stated that that Raw and SmackDown had an average of 50 million viewers weekly on SPN.
+WWE had a broadcasting relationship with Sony Sports Network from 2002 to 2025.
+Alongside broadcasts of its main weekly programs, WWE produced localized programming in Hindi for the region, including WWE Sunday Dhamaal for Sony Max, and WWE Now India with Gaelyn Mendonca for its YouTube channel.

 In January 2019, Triple H stated that the WWE would eventually open a Performance Center in India.
 Two months later, the first ever WWE tryouts in India were held, in which approximately 60 men and 20 women were shortlisted.
 For Republic Day, 22 January 2021, WWE produced its first televised event special targeting the Indian market, Superstar Spectacle, which featured matches showcasing current and developmental WWE talent of Indian heritage.
-It was simulcast with English and Hindi commentary across Sony TEN and Sony Max.
+It was simulcast with English and Hindi commentary across Sony TEN and Sony Max, and aired internationally on WWE Network.

+WWE's contract with Sony Pictures Networks lapsed on 1 April 2025, with the Indian market transitioning to WWE's global broadcast deal with Netflix.

 A number of WWE performers have also visited India as part of promotional tours.